Halderpritam123/react-patterns/README.md

 A Higher-Order Component (HOC) is a function that takes a component and returns a new component with enhanced behavior.

 It's like a wrapper function that adds extra logic or props without modifying the original component.

+3. Hooks Pattern:

+The Hooks Pattern is a way to extract and reuse component logic using custom hooks (i.e., functions that use built-in React hooks like useState, useEffect, etc.).

+4. Container/Presentational Pattern:

+It’s a design pattern that separates UI (presentational) components from logic and data (container) components.

+Presentational Component
+→ Focuses purely on how things look (UI).
+→ Receives data and callbacks via props.

+Container Component
+→ Focuses on how things work (logic, state, data fetching).
+→ Passes props to presentational component.